Rodhaaret/EMLI05/README.md

 # EMLI05
-Part of a study course
+Part of a study course with the goal o creating an Embedded